supnate/rekit/README.md

 A feature usually always contains multiple actions, components and pages.

 ### Component
 It's just React component.
-In a Rekit project, components are divided to two types: one is common component which is not related with any features, it's put at the `src/components` folder.
+In a Rekit project, there are two types of component: one is common component which is not related with any features, it's put in the `src/components` folder.
 The other is feature component which is provided by a feature, so it is put under the feature folder.

 ### Page
-Page is some of a special component which maps to the concept of 'Container' in the best practice of [separating presentational and container components](http://redux.js.org/docs/basics/UsageWithReact.html) pattern.
-A page also usually maps to a specific URL path, so when creating a page also needs to create a route config.
+Page is some of special component which maps to the concept of 'Container' in the best practice of [separating presentational and container components](http://redux.js.org/docs/basics/UsageWithReact.html) pattern.
+A page also usually maps to a specific URL path, so when creating a page also needs to create a routing definition.

 ### Action
 It's just [Redux action](http://redux.js.org/docs/basics/Actions.html).